jppark/impostor/README.md

 ## Enhancement Algorithm
 Rendering performance enhancement is performed while only rendering necessary impostor and using pre-rendered impostor cache.
 Detailed policy applied is as below.

-1. Adaptive Resolution : In rendering massive objects, far objects from view position does not requires high-resolutional impostor texture.
+* Adaptive Resolution : In rendering massive objects, far objects from view position does not requires high-resolutional impostor texture.
 With calculation of viewing angle from view point, the impostor texture resolution in far object is reduced.
-This operation does not support dynamic resolution change since resizing _RenderTexture_ in Unity Engine requires additional performance burden.
+This operation does not support dynamic resolution change since dynamic resizing of _RenderTexture_ in Unity Engine requires additional performance burden.
-2. Angle Threshold : The same method which is applied to previous single impostor.
+* Angle Threshold : The same method which is applied to previous single impostor.
-3. Frustum Culling : Check if the certain impostor are in the camera frustum and if not, does not update runtime.
+* Frustum Culling : Check if the certain impostor are in the camera frustum and if not, do not update the impostor runtime.
-4. Caching : Loads pre-generated texture and use for the impostor rendering instead of dynamically rendering online.
+* Pre-rendered Texture Caching : Loads pre-generated texture and use for the impostor rendering instead of dynamically rendering online.

 ## Parameters
 * Target Obj : A mesh object to be rendered with impostor.
 Default value is the _Skateboard_ object.
 * Adaptive Resolution : Turn on/off adaptive resolution method.
 This method only effect when the program start.
 * View Angle Update : View angle threshold method for selective update of impostor.
-* Use Cache : Caching method
+* Use Cache : loading a pre-rendered texture image and texture mapping instead of dynamic generation.
 * Falling Object : Check if the massive objects are falling or not.
 * Angle Threshold(float) : Threshold for selective update.
+* Cache Angle Threhold : Threshold for texture cache.
 * Object Number : The number of objects to be rendered with impostor
 * Positioning Method : The way of massive objects positioning.
 Uniform : uniformly positioned / Random2D : randomly positioned in ground plane / Random3D : randomly positioned in 3D space

 ## Files Included :
-* MultiImpostorController.cs : Main Controller class which assigns Multiple TextureManager and update camera position
+* MultiImpostorController.cs : Impostor Controller Class which assigns Multiple TextureManager and update camera position
 * UtilFun.cs : Function implementation for additional utility function
 * PrintoutImpostorTexture.cs : Pre-generate cache texture for impostor

 ## Usage

-* Texture Generation : Turn on the _"Printout Texture"_ of _GenerateCacheTex.cs_ which is attached to _GenerateCacheTex_ game object.
+* Texture Generation : Turn on the _Printout Texture_ of _GenerateCacheTex.cs_ which is attached to _GenerateCacheTex_ game object.
+The code will generate _impostorCacheTex.png_ file to the home location.
-* Massive Object Rendering : Input the number of objects to rendered in _Object Number_ at _MultiImpostorController_ script and choose the positioning method among the Uniform/Random2D/Random3D Additional Enhancement will be work with turning on the _Adaptive Resolution / View Angle Update / Frustum Culling / Use Cache_
+* Massive Object Rendering : Input the number of objects to rendered in _Object Number_ at _MultiImpostorController_ script and choose the positioning method among the Uniform/Random2D/Random3D
+* Additional Enhancement will be work with turning on the _Adaptive Resolution / View Angle Update / Frustum Culling / Use Cache_
+  _Adaptive Resolution_ is not applied in runtime(which related to texture assign)

 ## Issues
-* Enhancement Efficiency : _Adaptive Resolution_ works well and _View Angle Update_ increases performance of impostor rendering.
-_Frustum Culling_ does not shows distinct difference in framerate.
-That's because unity3D engine does culling algorithm by itself and manual culling does not effects significantly.
+* Enhancement Efficiency : _Adaptive Resolution_ enhance efficiency significantly and _View Angle Update_ increases performance of impostor rendering.
+However, _Frustum Culling_ does not shows distinct difference in framerate.
+That's because unity3D engine does culling algorithm by itself and manual culling does not effects well.
+* Cache Resolution : The pre-rendered texture is used for cache of impostor rendering, but there exists popping artifacts when the pre-rendered angle and current angle has difference.
+I set the angle threhold for caching as _1.0_, but it can be increased when you want to get more performance.

 ## Acknowledgements
 * Scene Files from AltspaceVR

 ## Contact
-Source code and scene file from Jong Pil Park(jpster99@gmail.com)
+All the source code are from Jong Pil Park(jpster99@gmail.com)